olejon/logstream/README.md

 ---

-**Note:** Telize has shut down their public GeoIP API, so this will not work with the current code.

 If you want the fancy IP address information shown in the demo, all you have to do is include a key called `ip` with a valid IP address as value.

 ---